ambriznicolas/CodeNinjas/ReadME.md

 pip install flask requests

-2.Make a .env-ex file and enter email and password also add this file in .gitignore
+2.Make a .env-ex file and enter email and password also add this in .gitignore

 install in terminal to use environmental varaiables pip install python-dotenv